What Is an Enrolled Agent? Glossary of Tax Terms

-What Is an EA Designation?
+What Is an EA Designation for Tax Professionals?

-An enrolled agent or EA is a tax professional who has passed an Internal Revenue Service test covering all aspects of taxation.
+A tax professional who has an "EA" designation is an enrolled agent.
+He's a tax professional who has passed an Internal Revenue Service test covering all aspects of taxation.
 He must also have passed an IRS background check.
 He is literally a tax expert.

 The IRS Test

-The IRS examination is eight hours over two days.
-It's called the "Special Enrollment Examination" and it covers all aspects of federal tax law, including taxation of individuals, corporations, and partnerships.
+Having a college degree isn't necessary, but an enrolled agent must take the IRS Special Enrollment Examination (SEE).
+It's eight hours over two days, and it covers all aspects of federal tax law, including taxation of individuals, corporations, and partnerships.
 It includes various regulations governing IRS collections and audit procedures.

-A tax professional might also qualify as an EA if he has worked for the IRS for at least five years in a position that requires extensive knowledge of the tax code and its applications.
+A tax professional can also qualify as an EA if he has worked for the IRS for at least five years in a position that requires extensive knowledge of the tax code and its applications.

 What Does an EA Do?